adpu/sif/README.txt

 Crop hover image (First one in the order of product gallery) with the same size of featured image.

-= On hover it shows image with grey background, what it is happens ? =
+= On hover it shows image with grey background with a ban icon, what it is happens ? =

 It is generic image, it happens because You don't have gallery images.